ursulaburak/Bootcamp-Week1/README.md

-# 📚 Hafta‑1 Project
+# Week‑1 Project

-This repository contains materials and code for **Hafta 1** of the project/task series.
+This repository contains materials and code for **Week-1** of the project/task series.
 It includes foundational exercises, educational content, or practical assignments you created during the first week of your learning or development journey.

 ---